RAF Tern Hill: Postwar

 RAF Tern Hill in 1962 with the main station hangars at the rear.
 A preserved Japanese Kawasaki Ki-100 is displayed in the foreground.

 From 30 April 1946 Tern Hill was the home of No. 6 Flying Training School RAF equipped with North American Harvards, receiving Percival Prentices in late 1948 and from July 1953 Percival Provost T.1 piston engine training aircraft replaced both types.
 Tern Hill was one of the RAF stations that provided the first stage of the, then, new Provost/de Havilland Vampire pilot training programme.
 However, on 24 July 1961 the school moved out and the space was quickly filled by the Central Flying School Helicopter Wing which moved in on 18 August 1961.

 In 1962 No. 3 Mobile Glider Servicing Party was posted to Tern Hill to prepare to assist No. 632 Volunteer Gliding School which was posted to Tern Hill on 6 October 1963.
 During March 1976 CFSHW was posted to another airfield and was replaced by No. 2 (Advanced) Flying Training School RAF on 1 March.
 However, their stay was short: on 8 October 1976 the unit was posted elsewhere and the site was used by as a relief landing ground (RLG) which lasted until 30 March 1997.

 Closure

 The site closed as an RAF station on 31 December 1976, with the technical and administrative parts transferring to the British Army to become Borneo Barracks, later renamed Clive Barracks (after Major-General Robert Clive).

 The airfield part of the site was retained by the RAF and is now known as Ternhill Airfield.
 It has since been used for helicopter training, initially by No. 2 Flying Training School and after 1997 the Defence Helicopter Flying School, based at RAF Shawbury.
-The airfield is also home to the RAF's No. 632 Volunteer Gliding Squadron.
+The airfield is also home to the RAF's No. 632 Volunteer Gliding Squadron (however it is temporarily relocated to RAF Woodvale due to ongoing construction work to repair their hangar) and the RAFAC's No. 639 Aerospace Ground School.